pylhc/tfs/doc/quickstart.rst

 A **TFS** file being text-based, it benefits heavily from compression.
 Thankfully, `tfs-pandas` supports automatic reading and writing of various compression formats.
-Just use the API as you would normally, and the compression will be handled automatically:
+Just use the API as you would normally, and the compression will be handled automatically based on the extension:

 .. autolink-preface:: import tfs
 .. code-block:: python